Injured Veterans and Families Find Connections to Nature and Each Other

 Rebecca and her daughter attended as a birthday gift from her husband, a Marine veteran.
 "I don't get to spend that much time with my daughter – I'm caring for myself, and I'm the primary caregiver for my husband.
 This day I did not have to worry about caregiving and could just be in the moment.
 Normally, my issues can be an inconvenience, so having a supportive community is really important."

-To learn more about how WWP connects warriors to build strength through community, visit https://wwp.news/GetConnected.
+Visit our site to learn more about how WWP connects warriors to build strength through community.

 About Wounded Warrior Project